 TÜV UK Ltd

-As our business has grown, we have focused on reducing our CO2e emissions intensity.
-During 2016 we further reduced our emissions intensity by 2%, giving a 17% reduction in emissions intensity since 2013, our benchmark year.
+As our business has grown, we have focused on reducing our CO2e emissions intensity (tonnes of CO2e per £m of inflation adjusted sales, at constant currency).
+During 2018 we further reduced our emissions intensity by 5%, giving a 24% reduction in emissions intensity since 2013, our benchmark year.

 Managing effluent and waste